Cafe de Olla is a spiced black filter coffee sweetened with palm sugar, popularized in Mexico.

 - Then add the black coffee and mix into the liquid.

-- Bring to a boil and let cook for about 5 minutes on slow heat.
+- Bring to a boil and simmer for about 5 minutes over slow heat.

 - At the end, we need to filter the coffee because of the fine ground coffee sediments and sometimes the sugar cane can have impurities (that is why I don't add the sugar cane while serving) and besides we need to pick out the spices.
 So, what you do is you get a regular coffee filter, don't use a strainer it won't work, and best is if you just place the coffee filter into a filter coffee machine and then just pour the cafe de olla into the filter gradually one batch at a time.
 The coffee will get filtered and drip slowly into the jar below as it would do with regular coffee in the machine.

 - After you have filtered the coffee you can heat up your coffee again to serve hot.

 - Serve in earthenware/clay pots.